RaiRaiTheRaichu/Haru/docs/technical.md

 ### Embedding the server into EFT

-I tried this, but it ended up being too much of a hassle.
+I tried this, but it ended up being too much of a hassle so ended up ditching the idea.

 Unity's `System.Security.Cryptography.X509Certificates` doesn't implement `CertificateRequest` (code stripping? dotnet 462?).
 It also doesn't support COM